 In the recent UN Environment Assembly in Nairobi, it was proposed to create the first-ever global plastic pollution treaty.
 This is being seen as the most important multilateral climate deal in the making since the landmark 2015 Paris Accord.
 The Government of India has also put in place a ban on single use plastics from July 1, 2022 and laid down stringent Extended Producer Responsibility targets for the producers, importers and brand owners.
-These developments pose inherent challenges to IndianOil's petrochemical business, while also throwing up several opportunities. capturing of both volume and value growth and also allow better refinery utilisation when the fuel demand reduces.
+These developments pose inherent challenges to IndianOil's petrochemical business, while also throwing up several opportunities.

 The Company is thus developing a resilient petrochemical supply chain and has already sensitised the plastic processors on the Plastic Waste Management (PWM) Rules 2016, while also indicating that IndianOil's petrochemical products shall not be directly or indirectly used in production of banned single-use plastic items.
-Further, through its 'Plastics Neutrality' initiative, the Company plans to enhance the recyclates quality in participative mode with the MSME sector, to target recycling/ up-cycling of 5 MMTPA of plastic waste.
+Further, through its 'Plastics Neutrality' initiative, the Company plans to enhance the recyclates quality in participative mode with the MSME sector, to target recycling/up-cycling of 5 MMTPA of plastic waste.

-The Company envisions the plasticsneutrality initiative as a common objective programme of the stakeholders viz. wasteaggregation/segregation, recycling/up-cycling, by acting as the pivot of the eco-system, and by providing the market access of recyclates to plastics processors/brand-owners through its extensive supply chain.
-The Company envisions the plastics-neutrality initiative as a common objective programme of the stakeholders viz. wasteaggregation/segregation, recycling/up-cycling, by acting as the pivot of the eco-system, and by providing the market access of recyclates to plastics processors/brand-owners through its extensive supply chain.
+The Company envisions the plastics- neutrality initiative as a common objective programme of the stakeholders viz. waste-aggregation/segregation, recycling/up-cycling, by acting as the pivot of the eco-system, and by providing the market access of recyclates to plastics processors/brand-owners through its extensive supply chain.

+The Company envisions the plastics-neutrality initiative as a common objective programme of the stakeholders viz. waste-aggregation/segregation, recycling/up-cycling, by acting as the pivot of the eco-system, and by providing the market access of recyclates to plastics processors/brand-owners through its extensive supply chain.